-The golf course was designed and built by the team of William P. “Billy” Bell and George C. Thomas.
-It is a classic example of courses built during the era known as the “Golden Age of Golf Course Architecture.”
-Other examples of Bell and Thomas's work in Southern California include the North Course at Los Angeles CC, Riviera CC, Bel Air CC, as well as the Ojai Valley Inn Golf Course.
+Palos Verdes Golf Club opened on November 15, 1924.
+The golf course was designed and built by the renowned team of William P. “Billy” Bell and George C. Thomas, a classic example of the “Golden Age" of golf course design.
+Other examples of Bell and Thomas's work in Southern California include Riviera Country Club, the North Course at Los Angeles Country Club, Bel-Air Country Club, and the golf course at Ojai Valley Inn.

-While not long in length by modern standards at 6197 yards par 71 (6433 from the black tees), five sets of tees provide a challenge for all level of golfers.
-The combination of barrancas, creeks, and 76 bunkers requires strategically placed tee shots and accurate approach shots to small well-manicured greens.
+The course is located in the middle of an 800-acre parkland overlooking Santa Monica Bay with ocean views visible from several holes.
+While not long by modern standards the course is 6433 yards par 71 from the black tees.
+Five sets of tees provide a challenge for all golfers.
+The combination of barrancas, creeks, and bunkers requires strategically placed tee shots and accurate approach shots to small well-defended greens.
 The front nine is one of the few courses with what is called a “perfect nine” in that there are no two consecutive holes with the same par.

-The golf course has long been referred to as “a hidden gem”.
-The clubhouse is designated a Historical Building by the Palos Verdes Historical Society.
+The golf course has long been referred to as “a hidden gem” of Southern California golf.